 She’s a team player.
 Estate planning, asset protection, guardianship, and Medicaid planning are incredibly complicated, ever-changing areas of the law.
 Because of this, Ms. Buxton always recommends that clients allow her to work with any other “professional advisors” who are already on your “team.”
 For example, your accountant, banker, or financial advisor.
 By involving them in the estate planning process, you ensure that everyone is informed about your goals and intentions so that they can work with you to achieve them and offer their expertise to further those goals.

-Our boutique law firm is able to provide counsel on a wide range of individual and business matters, but we focus on estate planning, probate and trust administration and litigation, Medicaid planning, wealth transfer planning, gift and estate tax planning, asset protection, creditor protection planning, corporate and partnership law, contract law, physician representation, and elder law.
+Our boutique law firm is able to provide counsel on a wide range of individual and business matters, but we focus on estate planning, probate and trust administration and litigation, Medicaid planning, wealth transfer planning, gift and estate tax planning, asset protection, creditor protection planning, guardianships, and elder law.
 We welcome the opportunity to speak with you and discuss how we may be of service to you.
 Our firm can help you and your family with:

-Nearly 60% of Americans will spend some time in a nursing home.
+Over one-half of Americans will spend some time in a nursing home.
+The average monthly cost of a semi-private room in a nursing home is $8,000.00.
 As life expectancies and long term care costs continue to rise, many families now face the challenge of how to pay for these services.
 Unfortunately, most people are not aware that Medicare and private Medicare supplement insurance do not cover the cost of long term care.

 An Elder Law attorney concentrates on the areas of the law that focus on legal issues affecting elders, their spouse and/or their children, such as aging, disability, incapacity, illness, and long-term care and nursing home planning.
 The Elder Law lawyer also reviews contracts with nursing homes, arrangements with individuals who will provide services to the elderly and agreements where property is being sold or transferred.